Harleysville, Pennsylvania

 Harleysville is a census-designated place (CDP) in Montgomery County, Pennsylvania, United States.
-It is a suburb of Philadelphia.
-The population was 9,286 at the 2010 census.
+Located at the junction of Pennsylvania Route 63 and Route 113, it is a suburb of Philadelphia and is approximately 30 miles northwest of the city.
+The population was 9,899 at the 2020 census.
 It is located mostly within Lower Salford Township and also in Franconia Township.
-Harleysville was settled by Pennsylvania Dutch in the 18th century and was named after Samuel Harley.
+Harleysville was settled in the 18th century by Pennsylvania Dutch farmers and merchants.